Configure keyboard shortcuts

 RubyMine automatically suggests a predefined keymap based on your environment.
 Make sure that it matches the OS you are using or select the one that matches shortcuts from another IDE or editor you are used to (for example, Eclipse or NetBeans).

+A keymap is a list of actions with corresponding keyboard and mouse shortcuts and abbreviations.
 You cannot change predefined keymaps.
-When you modify any shortcut, RubyMine creates a copy of the currently selected keymap, which you can configure.
+Instead, when you modify any shortcut of a predefined keymap, RubyMine creates a copy of that keymap, which you can configure.
 Click to duplicate the selected keymap, rename, remove, or restore it to default values.
+For information about keymap files, see Location of user-defined keymaps.

 When consulting this page and other pages in RubyMine documentation, you can see keyboard shortcuts for the keymap that you use in the IDE — choose it using the selector at the top of a page.